dmulloy2/ShadowPerms/CONTRIBUTING.md

 Provide any RELEVANT stack traces or error logs (use pastebin or I will delete your ticket)

-What version of SwornPermissions and Bukkit/Spigot are you using?
+What version of ShadowPerms and Bukkit/Spigot are you using?
 (Please provide the full version string, found with /perm version and /version)

 Provide any additional information below.